abaretta/nu.baretta.openweathermap/README.md

 <img src="https://drive.google.com/uc?id=1EY31UQeJNCxVy34wmswthY81SVVjqJCT">

 # Requirements
 To use the app, you need to get a (free) OpenWeatherMap API key at http://openweathermap.org.
-A single API key is sufficient for adding dozens of locations in the app..
+A single API key is sufficient for adding dozens of locations in the app.